olimpset/UnityUIGrid/README.md

 # UnityUIGrid

-**UnityUIGrid is a simple script which enables a regular square grid or a phi grid (based on the Golden ratio).
-The grid supports snapping, which can help you build your UI.**
+UnityUIGrid is a simple script using [Setchi's LineSegmentsIntersection](https://github.com/setchi/Unity-LineSegmentsIntersection) to enable a regular square grid or a phi grid (based on the Golden ratio).
+Once added to the canvas, all children of that canvas can be snapped onto intersections.

+# Features
+- Multiple grids (Golden Ratio, square grids & Rule of Thirds)
+- Snapping
+- Responsive to canvas size

 # Screenshots
 ![Golden ratio](https://i.imgur.com/1tBlOuZ.png)